mattermost/mattermost-ai-framework/README.md

 ## Background

-**🚀 Check out [our AI developer website](https://mattermost.github.io/mattermost-ai-site/), join the ["AI Exchange" channel](https://community.mattermost.com/core/channels/ai-exchange), and explore the [peer-to-peer forums](https://forum.mattermost.com/c/ai-frameworks/40) where Mattermost's open source community is sharing AI news and innovation in real time!**
+**🚀 Join [Mattermost's AI discussion forums](https://forum.mattermost.com/c/ai-frameworks/40) where Mattermost's open source community is sharing the latest AI resources and innovations!**

 This project is a framework for a self-hosted AI app in a multi-user chat environment that can be fully private and off-grid AKA air-gapped.
 Check out the [demo from May 15, 2023](https://www.linkedin.com/posts/iantien_opensource-writing-ai-activity-7064180683354636288-161h?utm_source=share&utm_medium=member_desktop).